-- The cost per pound for the disposal of solid waste at the facility or facilities specified by the Tompkins County Board of Representatives pursuant to L.L.
+- The cost per pound for the disposal of solid waste at the facility or facilities specified by the Tompkins County Legislature pursuant to L.L.
 No. 3-1992.
 The disposal fee shall not include any fees charged by solid waste haulers for the collection, hauling or handling of solid waste.

 - SOLID WASTE